MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 > **Are you looking for [Microsoft Information Protection](/microsoft-365/compliance/information-protection)?** The Azure Information Protection unified labeling client is [currently in maintenance mode](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-aip-unified-labeling-client-maintenance-mode-and/ba-p/3043613).
 We recommend enabling Microsoft Information Protection's built-in labeling for your Office 365 applications.
 [Learn more](/microsoft-365/compliance/sensitivity-labels#sensitivity-labels-and-azure-information-protection).
 >

 This article describes how to use the [auditing solution from Microsoft Purview](/microsoft-365/compliance/auditing-solutions-overview) to view audit events generated from the Azure Information Protection Unified Labeling client.
-Audit events emitted to the [M365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) for central reporting are viewable in the [Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer), which can help you track the adoption of your labels that classify and protect your organization's data.
+Audit events emitted to the [Microsoft 365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) for central reporting are viewable in the [Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer), which can help you track the adoption of your labels that classify and protect your organization's data.

 Audit enables you to do perform the following steps:

 - Aggregate data from your Azure Information Protection clients, Azure Information Protection scanners and Microsoft Defender for Cloud Apps.
-- View audit events in the [M365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) and Office 365 activity log for your organization.
+- View audit events in the [Microsoft 365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) and Office 365 activity log for your organization.
 - Query, view and detect audit events in [Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer) with a graphical interface in the compliance portal.

-### Audit events from the M365 unified audit log
+### Audit events from the Microsoft 365 unified audit log
 The AIP Unified Labeling client includes the Add-in for Office, the Scanner, the Viewer for Windows, the client PowerShell, and the Classify-and-Protect shell extension for Windows.
 All these components generate audit events that show up in the Office 365 activity logs and can be queried using the [Office 365 Management Activity API](/office/office-365-management-api/office-365-management-activity-api-reference).

 Audit events enable an administrator to: